-We have also performed fits for several other values of $\mu$ between 0.1 and 1 and always obtained an exponential convergence of the long-range valence MP2 correlation energy with respect to X. However, contrary to what was observed for the partial-wave expansion, we found that when $\mu$ decreases $\beta$ also decreases a bit for the four systems considered.
-In other words, when the interaction becomes more long range, the convergence of the longrange correlation energy becomes slower.
-This surprising result may be due to the fact that the cc-pV6Z result may not be as good an estimate of the CBS limit when $\mu$ increases.
-When $\mu$ decreases, the prefactor B decreases and goes to zero for $\mu = 0$ , as expected.
+We have also performed fits for several other values of μ between 0.1 and 1 and always obtained an exponential convergence of the long-range valence MP2 correlation energy with respect to X. However, contrary to what was observed for the partial-wave expansion, we found that when μ decreases β also decreases a bit for the four systems considered.
+In other words, when the interaction becomes more long range, the convergence of the long-range correlation energy becomes slower.
+This surprising result may not be real but due to the fact that our CBS-limit estimate as simply being the cc-pV6Z result deteriorates when μ increases.
+When μ decreases, the prefactor B decreases and goes to zero for $\mu = 0$, as expected.
 Moreover, we have also checked that we obtain very similar results for the long-range all-electron MP2 correlation energy (including core excitations) with cc-pCVXZ basis sets.

-We note that Prendergast et al. [86] have argued that the removal of the electron-electron cusp in a small region around the coalescence point does not significantly improve the convergence of the energy in the millihartree level of accuracy.
-At first sight, their conclusion might appear to be in contradiction with our observation of the exponential convergence of the long-range correlation en-
+We note that Prendergast et al. [85] have argued that the removal of the electron-electron cusp in a small region around the coalescence point does not significantly improve the convergence of the energy in the millihartree